lbastigk/Nebulite/README.md

 <!-- TOC --><a name="overview"></a>
 ## Overview

-**Nebulite** is a C++20 2D game engine with a custom Domain-Specific Language (DSL) expressed in JSON / JSONC.
+**Nebulite** is a C++23 2D game engine with a custom Domain-Specific Language (DSL) as well as JSON/JSONC-defined objects such as Rulesets, RenderObjects and Environments.
 It focuses on:
 - Declarative composition of rulesets (gravity, AI, triggers) via small JSON fragments
-- Flexible SELF / OTHER / GLOBAL interaction model
+- Flexible SELF / OTHER / GLOBAL context interaction model
 - Fast runtime expression evaluation with caching
 - Seamless headless + interactive execution modes

-The goal: quickly prototype and iterate on emergent object logic without rebuilding C++ code.
+- Separation of concerns using Domains and DomainModules

 <!-- TOC --><a name="quick-start"></a>
 ## Quick Start